Find extension information about your State!

 You may request an extension if you know you will not be able to file on time.

 NOTE: An extension does not extend the time to pay your income tax.

 To get a filing extension, you can either:

-- You may use your federal extension (federal Form 4868 or 2688).
+- Use your federal extension (federal Form 4868).
 File your Arizona return by the same due date.
-You do not have to attach a copy of your federal extension to your return, but make sure that you check either box 82D or box 82F on page 1 of the return.
+You do not have to attach a copy of your federal extension to your return, but make sure that you check box 82F on page 1 of the return.

 Pay the amount you owe by April 17 to avoid penalties and interest.
 You can pay online at the FTB website with check or by credit card.
 Then file your return by October 17.
 Choose e-file to ensure that the FTB receives your return on time.

 Use the worksheet on form FTB 3519 to figure your tax.

 An automatic extension to file is granted until October 15th, but there is no extension to pay.
 Colorado offers an automatic 6-month extension to file your income tax return if you cannot submit your return by the April 15 due date.
 This means that you can file your return by October 15 without filing the extension form DR 0158-I. However, 90% of your tax MUST BE PAID by April 15.
 If you must wait until October 15 to file your return, use worksheet on DR 0158-I (to calculate whether you need to remit a payment on April 15.

 To request an extension of time to fi le your return, you must fi le Form CT-1040 EXT, Application for Extension of Time to File Connecticut Income Tax Return for Individuals, and pay all the tax you expect to owe on or before the due date.
 Visit www.ct.gov/TSC to fi le your extension over the Internet.